robomechanics/MiniRHex/Bluetooth/README.md

 3. Pair your PC with the board and open the Arduino IDE or the OpenCM IDE

-4. Go to Tools->Serial Port and select the bluetooh connection (should have ROBOTIS_210 somewhere in the name)
+4. Go to Tools->Serial Port and select the bluetooth connection (should have ROBOTIS_210 somewhere in the name)
 ![BT210 connection](Images/connect.png)

 5. Open the Serial Monitor